 - Helps with inflammation and connective tissue

-The Golden Rules of Making Your Own Batch Brew Kombucha
+The Golden Rules of Making Your Own Batch Brew DIY Kombucha

 Although making Kombucha really is simple, know these rules: